ManeDavtyan/MarketingAnalytics_Group3/README.md

 ## Problem Statement

-This project aims to develop a sophisticated book recommendation system for Armenian book sellers, Bookinist and Zangak.
+This project aims to develop a sophisticated book recommendation system for Armenian book sellers, Bookinisk, Zangak and more.
 Current challenges include the absence of recommendation systems, leading to reduced customer engagement and a competitive disadvantage.
-Valuable customer data is underutilized.
+This project is basically about a `bookstore` python package creation, which is an outstanding package, useful for user interaction in book recommendation process.
 ### Objectives

 1. **Recommendation System Development:**